hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/533_072_akhandananda.md

 money to Sharat and written to him to start at once.
 I have requested Rajaji that his Bombay agent may help Sharat in embarking.
-I forgot to write — but if you can take the trouble to do it, please send through Sharat a bag of Mung, gram, and Arhar Dâl, also a little of the spice called Methi.
+I forgot to write — but if you can take the trouble to do it, please send through Sharat a bag of Mung, gram, and Arhar Dāl, also a little of the spice called Methi.
 Please convey my love to Pundit Narayan Das, Mr. Shankar Lal, Ojhaji, Doctor, and all.
 Do you think you can get the medicine for Gopi's eyes here? — Everywhere you find patent medicines, which are all